spectrocloud/terraform-provider-spectrocloud/docs/data-sources/pack_simple.md

 ### Required

 - `name` (String) The name of the pack.
-- `registry_uid` (String) The unique identifier of the registry the pack belongs to.
+- `registry_uid` (String) The unique identifier (UID) of the registry that the pack belongs to.
+This is mandatory for identifying the specific registry in which the pack resides.
 - `type` (String) The type of Pack.
 Allowed values are `helm`, `manifest`, `container` or `operator-instance`.

 ### Optional